By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 Low sexual desire

-Testosterone is directly linked to sexual desire in both men and women.
-In women, low levels of testosterone can lead to a reduced interest in sexual activity and in some cases, hypoactive sexual desire disorder.
+In women, low levels of testosterone can lead to low libido (a reduced interest in sexual activity) and, in some cases, hypoactive sexual desire disorder (HSDD).

 They might find that they have less interest in initiating sexual activity or may not respond to sexual cues as they once did.
-It can impact their personal relationships and overall quality of life.

 Weight gain

 For women, low T can make it challenging to maintain a healthy weight.
-Testosterone helps regulate fat distribution and muscle strength, and low levels can lead to increased body fat, particularly in the abdominal area.

-This weight gain is often resistant to standard weight loss methods like diet and exercise, making it particularly frustrating for those affected.
-Additionally, the increase in fat mass can further decrease testosterone levels, creating a vicious cycle.
+Weight gain due to hormonal imbalance is often resistant to standard weight loss methods like diet and exercise, making it particularly frustrating for those affected.

 Muscle weakness